webis-de/wasp/README.md

 And that's it!
 Now all your traffic should be archived, indexed, and searchable immediately.

-You can then stop the container using ```sudo docker stop wasp``` and start it again with ```sudo docker start wasp```.
+You can then stop the container using ```docker stop wasp``` and start it again with ```docker start wasp```.
 Note that your archive is stored in the container.
 If you remove the container, your archive is gone.

 ## Docker